What are ocarinas capable of?

 Varying articulation

-Notes can be emphasized by beginning them with a different articulation, or ornamentation.
+Notes can be emphasised by beginning them with a different articulation or ornamentation.
 They can be de-emphasised by reducing their duration.
 Short staccato notes create an impression of lower volume.

 Sliding into or out of a note with the breath can give an impression of volume dynamics, but must be done with care.
 One needs to ensure that a pitch slide begins or ends in tune.